Arrive Addis Ababa, Ethiopia

 Addis Ababa | A Rich History of Diversity

 Hit the streets of Ethiopia’s sprawling capital for a closer look at this nation’s gripping history.
 Begin your exploration of Addis Ababa at the Holy Trinity Cathedral, a monument to the country’s liberation from Italian occupation during World War II and final resting place of Emperor Haile Selassie.
 Next, dive deeper into Ethiopia’s rich cultural diversity at the Ethnographical Museum.
-Conclude your excursion at the National Museum, seeing the authentic Lucy skeleton, a significant anthropological revelation.
-Later, gather for a welcome dinner at your hotel and get acquainted with your fellow travellers.
+Visit the National Museum, seeing the authentic Lucy skeleton, a significant anthropological revelation.
+Later, gather for a welcome dinner at your hotel and get acquainted with your fellow guests.

 Axum | Echoes of a Glorious Empire

 This morning, fly to Axum, a small town whose placid appearance belies its grand past as a seat of an empire extending across the Red Sea to Arabia.
 Begin unearthing Axum’s storied past at Stelae Park, a field of roughly 120 carved outcroppings ranging from small, roughly hewn stones to finely engraved obelisks towering 10 stories high.
 The site is also home to what are likely the three tallest stelae ever erected in ancient times.
 Continue on to get a glimpse of the advanced technologies that drove this empire at the Axum Museum.
-Next, tour the Cathedral of Maryam Tsion.
-Once a pagan shrine, the site was home to Ethiopia’s first church and is rumored to have once housed the sacred Ark of the Covenant.
-Conclude your excursion at Dongar Palace.
-Local legend holds that the Queen of Sheba once held court in this, the grandest of Axum’s palaces.
+Tour the Cathedral of Maryam Tsion, rumored to have once housed the sacred Ark of the Covenant, and Dongar Palace, where local legend holds that the Queen of Sheba once held court in this, the grandest of Axum’s palaces.

 Lalibela | Ethiopia’s New Jerusalem